 We all feel overworked at times, but you are in charge of the way you handle it.
 Instead of complaining about what you can’t manage, decide what you can.

-Last year, I attended a time management workshop led by Judith Gordon, former attorney and founder of LeaderESQ, during which she discussed the four D’s of time management — do, defer, delegate and delete.
+Last year, I attended a time management workshop led by Judith Gordon, a former attorney and founder of LeaderESQ, during which she discussed the four D’s of time management — do, defer, delegate and delete.
 This concept, which was first shared in the book “Getting Things Done: The Art of Stress-Free Productivity” can be instrumental in organizing your day.

 Use this method to tackle your to-do list and get a handle on your workload.
 If you need your boss’ input to tackle a problem, share your assessment of what you can do and what needs to wait, rather than simply venting about your workload.
 Share what you are going to do first and get your boss to agree to the timeline you're setting for yourself.
 Focus on having a can-do attitude and, if needed, reshuffle your priorities.